Dartmouth Engineering PhD Degree Program

 Technical Breadth

-The faculty advisor helps the candidate plan a demonstration of technical breadth, which is approved by the Graduate Program Committee.
+The faculty advisor helps the candidate plan a demonstration of technical breadth, which is approved by the Senior Associate Dean of Research and Graduate Programs.
 The plan details one of the following options:

 • A set of courses, taken for credit, outside or secondary to the candidate's principal area of specialization